Candidates for elective office 2027

 AIA Rhode Island

-The role of Institute Secretary is central to the integrity and effectiveness of AIA.
-Beyond governance and process, the Secretary carries a responsibility to ensure transparency, fairness, and meaningful engagement between the Board and our 101,000 members.
-I believe clear communication and accessible governance are essential to helping members understand how decisions are made, how their voices are heard, and how their participation shapes our collective direction.
-In this role, the Secretary supports ongoing trust, inclusive leadership development, and ensures that our elections, resolutions, and policies reflect both accountability and opportunity as we advance the Institute’s future.
+The role of AIA Secretary is central to the integrity and effectiveness of AIA.
+Beyond governance and process, the Secretary ensures transparency, fairness, and meaningful engagement between the board and our 101,000+ members.
+Clear communication and accessible governance help members understand how decisions are made, how their voices are heard, and how their participation shapes our collective direction.
+At its core, the role supports trust, inclusive leadership development, and ensures that our elections, resolutions, and policies reflect both accountability and opportunity as we advance AIA’s future.

 The American Institute of Architects